 Reviews: A review on AndroidSpin points out that this compact speaker isn't one that will wow audiophiles, but that isn't what it's designed to do.
 The reviewer recommends the speaker as "a great little companion device when you're heading outdoors and want something easy to carry for a little background sound."
 A review on cnet.com concludes that this "sturdily built" speaker "is a good budget choice for a wireless travel speaker."

-Purchasing: Order this speaker directly from Divoom for just under $50.
+Purchasing: Order this speaker from Amazon for just under $40.

 2. Divoom Voombox - Outdoor (Medium Size)